Tavistock and Portman NHS Foundation Trust: Early history

-It owes its name to the fact that its original location was in Tavistock Square in central London.
+It owes its name to its original location in Tavistock Square in central London.
 When it moved later to larger premises, it took its name with it.

-Although Hugh Crichton-Miller was a psychiatrist who developed psychological treatments for shell-shocked soldiers during and after the First World War, clinical services were always destined for both children and adults.
+Although Hugh Crichton-Miller was a psychiatrist who developed psychological treatments for shell-shocked soldiers during and after the First World War, clinical services were always destined for both children and adults..
 The clinic's first patient was a child.
-From its foundation it was also clear that to offer free treatment to all who need it meant that the Tavistock Clinic needed to generate income by providing training to clinical professionals who could eventually help people across the UK and beyond.
+From its foundation, it was also clear that to offer free treatment to all who need it meant that the Tavistock Clinic needed to generate income by providing training to clinical professionals who could eventually help people across the UK and beyond.
 The clinical staff were also researchers.
 These principles remain influential to this day.